frederic-perez/Cardiac-electrophysiology/glossary.md

 __Fabry disease__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Fabry_disease)
 __fenestration__ _n_ A surgical method of making a hole in or perforating something.
 __fibrillation__ _n_ [[The Free Dictionary]](https://medical-dictionary.thefreedictionary.com/fibrillation) A small, local, involuntary, muscular contraction, due to spontaneous activation of single muscle cells or muscle fibers.
+__fibroblast__ _n_ /ˈfaɪ brəˌblæst/ A cell that contributes to the formation of connective tissue fibers.
-__fibrosis__ _n_ _Syn_ fibrotic scarring - A pathological wound healing in which connective tissue replaces normal parenchymal tissue to the extent that it goes unchecked, leading to considerable tissue remodelling and the formation of permanent scar tissue. _Cardiac fibrosis can be observed in a DE-CMR scan._
+__fibrosis__ _n_ _Syn_ fibrotic scarring - A pathological wound healing in which connective tissue replaces normal parenchymal tissue to the extent that it goes unchecked, leading to considerable tissue remodelling and the formation of permanent scar tissue. _Cardiac fibrosis can be observed in a DE-CMR scan._ _However, in dilated cardiomyopathy, the synonymous use of the terms LGE and fibrosis is not recommended._ _LGE and fibrosis are not synonymous._
 __first-in-class__ _n_ Drugs that use a new and unique mechanism of action for treating a medical condition according to FDA 2011 Novel New Drugs.
 __fluoroshot__
 __focal atrial tachycardia__ _n_